skywind3000/asynctasks.vim/README.md

 - `quickfix`: default mode, output to the quickfix window and match with `errorformat`.
 - `terminal`: run in a terminal.

-Nothing to talk about `output=quickfix`, and if you set `output` to `terminal` your can further indicate the terminal type by setting:
+Nothing to talk about `output=quickfix`, and if you set `output` to `terminal` your can further specify the terminal type by setting:

 ```VimL
 let g:asynctasks_term_pos = 'xxx'